*This post may contain affiliate links. Read my disclaimer here.

 - Turn on the broiler and move the grill to the second highest rack, about 6 inches away or more from the flame.
 The reason you don’t want to place the tray any closer is because miso and mirin burn easily.

 - Place the cooking tray on the grill and broil for 8-10 minutes, until salmon is cooked through.
 Keep an eye on the salmon to make sure the marinade isn’t burning.
-If you noticed the marinade getting darker too quickly, move the salmon to a lower rack.
+If you notice the marinade getting darker too quickly, move the salmon to a lower rack.

 - Serve with rice and vegetables.